tcarland/postgres-k8s/README.md

 Postgres on Kubernetes Deployment
 ===================================

-Kustomize manifests for a simple example of deploying postgres to k8s.
+*Kustomize* manifests for a deployment of postgres to k8s.

 ## Configuration